 This lock slips into the mounting bracket easily.
 Press the gray tab to release the lock from its small bracket.

 Ease of Use

 The Series 2 Standard U-Lock is super easy to use.
 The bent foot of the "U" technology creates a hinge for you to put the straight side of the "U" shackle into the locking crossbar.
 The mounting bracket was also easy to install.
-It's certainly more intuitive than the mount from Cocoweb.
 Kryptonite includes an Allen wrench for installation and removal of the mount, which takes less than a minute on nearly any round frame.
 Make sure not to lose the wrench to tighten and adjust the mount as needed.
 It will loosen over time.

 We liked this style's usability better than the dual locking mechanism of the OnGuard Bulldog.
 While more burly (and expensive) U-Locks require both ends to lock for security purposes, OnGuard's mid-range Bulldog dual locking function doesn't necessarily support its security rating (when cut, the Bulldog pulls apart easily).
-The same goes for the Cocoweb Armbar Combo, which rotates open wide after one cut.
 Therefore, we deem Kryptonite's bent foot technology as an innovative touch that boosted the ease of use rating.